 - Operating without a license and after license suspension or revocation

 - Driving recklessly

-At Riefberg, Smart, Donohue & NeJame, P.C., our attorneys employ defense strategies that are focused on a prompt and just resolution of your case.
-If you have been charged with reckless driving we will examine all of the evidence including reports of speed, eyewitness reports, and even on the scene investigations which will enable us to argue that your driving was not, in fact, reckless.
+Our attorneys employ defense strategies that are focused on a prompt and just resolution of your case.
+If you have been charged with reckless driving, we will examine all of the evidence, including reports of speed, eyewitness reports and even on-the-scene investigations, which will enable us to argue that your driving was not, in fact, reckless.

 We will explore the use of diversionary programs such as Accelerated Rehabilitation as well as a plea to a lesser infraction, which would not have the devastating and potentially life-changing consequences of a conviction for reckless driving.

 Riefberg, Smart, Donohue & NeJame, P.C. to schedule a free initial consultation with our traffic violation lawyers.